Council Members' Biographies

 Christine is a Fellow of the Australian Institute of Company Directors, Trustee of CEDA and an EY Entrepreneur of the Year alumni

-Richard Matthews received the BElec degree in electrical and electronic engineering at the University of Adelaide, South Australia in 2014 and is currently studying a PhD in Engineering with his research concerning applications of sensor pattern noise for forensic applications.
+Richard Matthews received the BElec degree in electrical and electronic engineering at the University of Adelaide, South Australia in 2014 and is currently studying a PhD in Engineering with his research concerning the forensic applications of sensor pattern noise in image sensors.

 He has served in the Royal Australian Air Force as an Officer where he was awarded the Australian Defence Medal before working on industrial automation for the automotive and power monitoring industries.
-He now tutors first year engineering students, conducts research in his interest areas including digital forensics, cyber security and additive manufacturing as well as publishing for the Conversation.
+He has previously held non-executive positions on boards within the education sectors where he specialises in the strategic use of emerging technologies for STEAM education and managing cyber risk.

 Ms Kathryn Presser is the Chief Financial Officer and Company Secretary of Beach Energy Limited, a position she has held since 1997.
 She is a Fellow of the Australian Society of Certified Practising Accountants, Fellow of the Governance Institute of Australia (formerly the Chartered Institute of Company Secretaries), fellow of the Australian Institute of Company Directors, and fellow of the Australian Institute of Management.